 Category Archives: 16th century

-1579: Light a home with dung-dissolved glow worms
+1579: Light your home with dung-dissolved glow worms

 For warts, Lupton cites a common medieval treatment: